Safe Routes to School E-News

 Several blog posts have been written about how the state network project is doing.
 The size and influence of the network and its partners continues to grow and develop nicely.
 The Mississippi network, for example, is putting together a group of organizations that are focusing on serving lower-income communities in Jackson.
 The goal is to increase safety for bicyclists and walkers and to reduce crime.
 Safe Routes to School can improve a neighborhood’s built environment and allow kids to do what kids love to do.

 We are also finding joint-use agreements are flourishing and state legislatures are passing laws to address liability concerns schools frequently have.
 Working with our partners, we are getting the word out that Mississippi and Tennessee recently passed such laws, and promoting the benefits of joint use agreement for increased physical activity.
 There are lots more examples of how the networks are developing.
 Want to join the family?
-Contact the National Partnership’s advocacy organizer in your state. +Read more
+Contact the Safe Routes Partnership’s advocacy organizer in your state. +Read more

 6. Regional Network Project News